reactjs/react.dev/src/content/reference/rules/components-and-hooks-must-be-pure.md

 One way to achieve the desired result of updating `window.title` outside of render is to [synchronize the Component with `window`](/learn/synchronizing-with-effects).

-As long as calling a Component multiple times is safe and doesn’t affect the rendering of other components, React doesn’t care if it’s 100% pure in the strict functional programming sense of the word.
+As long as calling a Component multiple times is safe and doesn’t affect the rendering of other Components, React doesn’t care if it’s 100% pure in the strict functional programming sense of the word.
 It is more important that [components must be idempotent](/reference/rules/components-and-hooks-must-be-pure).

 ---

 ## Props and state are immutable {/*props-and-state-are-immutable*/}

-A component's props and state are immutable [snapshots](learn/state-as-a-snapshot).
+A Component's props and state are immutable [snapshots](learn/state-as-a-snapshot).
 Never mutate them directly.
 Instead, pass new props down, and use the setter function from `useState`.

 You can think of the props and state values as snapshots that are updated after rendering.
 For this reason, you don't modify the props or state variables directly: instead you pass new props, or use the setter function provided to you to tell React that state needs to update the next time the Component is rendered.